Th1ru-M/th1ru-m.github.io/AboutMe.md

 ---
 ### **<u>Hi, I'm Thiru</u>**

-I am a cyber security executive with close to two decades of global experience in security operations & consulting.
+I am a cyber security executive with more than two decades of global experience in security operations & consulting.
 This includes SOC & consulting practice leadership roles, managing consultants, incident response & remediation for large scale breaches, threat hunting, building & managing security operation centers, security architecture, business development, and client management.

 I have advisory experience with CXO's and senior management across industries during the time of compromise.
 Public speaking and delivering workshops to executives and technical audience.
 I have travelled across South East Asia, GCR, Australia & US for delivering security engagements for clients in diverse industries.